lapinek/platform-scripting/README.md

 > The scripting environment didn't change substantially between versions `6.5` and `7.0` and you should be able to use the same scripts in either of those.

 In this setup, the custom configuration for the ForgeRock Identity Platform components, which the scripts are a part of, is stored and versioned under the `/path/to/forgeops/config` directory, which is to serve as a master copy.
 However, the running platform sample reads custom configuration from a "staging area", under the `/path/to/forgeops/docker/7.0` directory and the custom configuration files in the staging area are not under version control.
 This means they need to be copied there in order for the custom settings to take effect and for the custom scripts to become available in the running platform sample.

+> Learn more [About Data Used by the Platform](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#chap-devops-data) and its [Configuration Profiles](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#devops-data-profiles) in the ForgeOps documentation.

 As described in the [Managing Configurations](https://github.com/ForgeRock/forgeops/blob/master/README.md#managing-configurations) section of the main `forgeops` README file, you could use `/path/to/forgeops/bin/config.sh` script to manage configuration data.
 For example, to copy configuration for the version 7.0 of the ForgeRock Identity Platform stored under the `cdk` profile, you could run: